Japan whale hunt killed 122 pregnant minkes - Journal du Cameroun

 But Tokyo exploits a loophole allowing whales to be killed for “scientific research” and claims it is trying to prove the population is large enough to sustain a return to commercial hunting.

-It makes no secret of the fact that whale meat ends up on dinner tables.
+It makes no secret of the fact that meat from the expeditions ends up on dinner tables.

+Japan’s Fisheries Agency defended the hunt, saying it was not targeting pregnant whales.

+“We catch whales totally at random,” said Yuki Morita, an official in charge of whaling at the agency.

 Japan has hunted whales for centuries, and their meat was a key source of protein in the immediate post-World War II years when the country was desperately poor.